Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 Think about the loose-fitting robes worn in the hotter desert parts of our world.
 As the person moves about the air can remove the heat from their body if the garment is loosely fitted.

-What about color and sun reflection effect on skin protection from the sun?
+What about color and sun reflection’s effect on skin protection from the sun?

 Whites and light colors reflect the UV rays, as long as the fabric is tightly woven.
 Otherwise, some very damaging Ultraviolet rays will get through to your skin.

 Beware of very lightweight fabrics, unless they are specially treated or constructed.
-If you chose to wear fun lightweight clothing that will not protect your skin, layer up with sunscreen.
+If you choose to wear fun lightweight clothing that will not protect your skin, layer up with sunscreen.

 Wear lightweight light-colored clothing in the evening and at night.
 Also early mornings, before 10 AM.
 Staying safe from sunburn is not so hard if you are aware of how to protect yourself and your family.